Chapter III: Ljubljana

 The paper will conclude by analysing the challenges which open science presents.
 Rooted in the research workflow, the paper will identify the impact which open science is having on libraries and identify future roles that they can adopt in their institutions, both to support and also to help lead open science implementation.

 Dr. Janez Štebe, ADP – Social Science Data Archives

-Dr. Sonja Bezjak, employed in the ADP- Social Science Data Archives of Slovenia since 2012; she deals with various topics: open data, policy, citation, research data management etc. In addition, she is involved in training of data depositors and data users on the national and international level.
+Dr. Sonja Bezjak, employed in the ADP- Social Science Data Archives of Slovenia since 2012; she deals with various topics: open data, policy, citation, research data management etc. In addition, she is involved in the training of data depositors and data users on the national and international levels.

 Dr. Janez Štebe, head of the ADP- Social Science Data Archives of Slovenia; he participated in numerous international and national projects on research data infrastructures, and acts as an advisor of digital preservation and open access policy issues.